ferus-web/bali/README.md

 Bali is still not in a usable state yet and is probably unstable.
 It is not meant to be used in production for now.

 # Specification Compliance
-As of 22nd of August, 2024, Bali can successfully run 0.5% of the entire Test262 suite.
+As of 10th of September, 2024, Bali can successfully run 0.95% of the entire Test262 suite.
 There's a lot of work to be done here, so don't shy away from sending in PRs. ;)

 # Running code with Bali
 You can compile Balde, the Bali debugger by running:
 ```
-# nimble balde -d:release
+# nimble balde
 ```
 It is primarily used for debugging the engine as of right now, but it runs code fine too.